 North Carolina, an east coastal state in America, has countless possibilities for tourists.
 Apart from colossal mountains, breathtaking scenic views, and coastal getaways.
 North Carolina has endless interesting options for architects too to explore and learn.
 North Carolina is indeed an architectural treasure for a travelling architect.
-Let’s take a look at 15 must-visit architectural creations.
+Let’s take a look at 15 places to visit in North Carolina to see the architectural creations.

 Biltmore House, a French renaissance-styled (Chateauesque) architectural jewel, is America’s largest and oldest private house covering over 175,000 square feet.
 It was designed by Richard Morris Hunt and built from 1889 to 1895.
 It has 75 acres of meticulously maintained formal and informal gardens designed by a well-known American landscape architect Frederick Law Olmsted.
 Biltmore House is a significant architectural spot to visit.